Skip to main content

 Quick Reply Payload supportAllows the agent to interpret the payload of quick replies from interactive messages

 These options apply to files that the end user sends during the conversation.
-Images and documents you configure as agent context are managed from the Knowledge tab.
+Images and documents you configure as agent context are managed from the Context tab.

 Security (Guardrails)